 Before we Meet

-- If you could wave a magic wand and solve your problem, what would be the first think you’d notice that would be different?
+- If you could wave a magic wand and solve your problem, what would be the first thing you’d notice that would be different?

 - If you could jump to the end of your therapeutic journey, what would you need to feel to know that therapy had been successful?